microsoft/Cluster/README.md

 * **CseUrl**: The SAS token authenticated URL of the Custom Script Extension.
 The template should use this parameter to download the Custom Script Extension.
   *Must be supported if and only if a `*.cse.ps1` file is present*

-* **ConfigData**: The JSON object passed to the template as a parameter of type `object`.
+* **ConfigJson**: The JSON `string` passed to the template.
 The template should use this parameter to pass in Cluster-specific configuration data to the DSC or CSE.
   *Must be supported if and only if a `*.config.json` file is present*